Testing Dates & Information

 There are several classes of tests in the U.S. Figure Skating structure:

-1. Moves in the field (standard track and adult)
+1. Skating Skills (standard track and adult)

 3. Pairs (standard track and adult)

-5. Free dance (standard track and masters)
+5. Free Dance (standard track and adult)

 The order in which tests are taken is important.
 According to TR 2.02 in the rulebook: A candidate shall not be eligible to take a higher-level test until all of the preceding tests in the same category have been passed or completed except as otherwise specified in these rules.